keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 Therefore, it's essential to be cautious about which component you are authorizing.

 ### Universal Analytics
-Please authorize your Universal Analytics account (formerly GA3).
+Please authorize your Universal Analytics account (formerly GA3), and select the period for extracting the data..

 {: .image-popup}
 ![Authorize Data Source](/templates/ua-and-ga4-comparison/universal-analytics.png)